 1. Easy to carry – Since it is a smartphone or a tablet, it can easily slip into your pockets.
 You don’t need to carry them in your hands often like physical books.

 2. Countless eBooks – If you own a smartphone or tab, or better, Amazon Kindle, then you can store several eBooks in your device.
 Also if you are connected to the Internet then you can get access to various novels according to your desire.
 But, on the other hand, it is really difficult to carry even 10 physical books.
+With the rise of mobile usage, ebooks have been replacing textbooks lately, which consumes less space and time for every student.

 3. Comfort – You can easily take notes, change the font size, magnify whenever you want and you can even copy the content and share them on your social media or in your diary.
 You can even read them in night without even disturbing other people.
 There is an inbuilt dictionary in so many eBook reading apps which makes the reading experience easy and simple.